Rich-Hoepfinger/CS4641-Project/README.md

 This selection of features did not raise performance compared to DB-Scanned data though.

-## Hyperparameter Tuning
+### Hyperparameter Tuning

-For each of the following parameters, different values were tested to obtain the highest testing accuracy for each model type (neural net, KNN, decision tree, SVM):
+For each of the following parameters, different values were tested to obtain the highest testing accuracy.
+The parameters are listed in terms of which model type they correspond to (neural net, KNN, decision tree, SVM):

 **All**
 * minPts - minimum number of points in neighborhood in DB-SCAN
 * epsilon - radius of hypersphere in DB-SCAN
 * distance - the distance function used in DB-SCAN
-* th - correlation threshold for feature reduction by mutlicollinearity analysis **Neural Net**
+* th - correlation threshold for feature reduction by mutlicollinearity analysis

+**Neural Net**

 **KNN**

 **Decision Tree**

 **Support Vector Machine**
-* kernel:
+* kernel: the kernel type used to transform the data
-* degree:
+* degree: if kernel = 'poly', specifies the degree of the polynomial, else changes nothing
-* C:
+* C: indicates how much incorrect classifications should be penalized

 ## Results and Discussion